dhoyle/splicedocs-jekyll/pages/Tutorials/Connect/HAProxy.md

 3. Connect:
     {: .topLevel}

-    You can now connect to the Kerberos-enabled Splice Machine cluster through HAProxy, using the following URL:
+    You can now connect to the Kerberos-enabled Splice Machine cluster with JDBC through HAProxy, using the following URL:

     <div class="preWrapperWide" markdown="1">